cc636489/stock-data-management/README.md

 ### Complexity:

 Given that n represents number of hours and m represents number of stocks, time complexity is `O(nm)`, space complexity is `O(nm)`.

-## Description

-My main idea was to use `unordered map` (Dictionary in Python Implementation) to store actual and predicted stock prices.
-I used stock id as keys and a 2D nested list as values, in which it consists of stock price time series from actual.txt and predicted.txt.

 ## Dependencies